-Regular school attendance is essential for a student to make the most of his or her education- to benefit from teacher-led and school activities, to build each day's learning on the previous day's, and to grow as an individual.
-Absences from class may result in serious disruption of a student's mastery of the instructional materials; therefore, the student and parent should make every effort to avoid unnecessary absences.
-Two state laws-one dealing with the required presence of school-aged children in school, e.g., compulsory attendance, the other with how a child's attendance affects the award of a student's final grade or course credit-are of special interest to students and parents.
-They are discussed below.
+Regular school attendance is essential.
+Absences from class may result in serious disruption of a student's education.
+The student and parent should avoid unnecessary absences.

+Two important state laws-one dealing with compulsory attendance and the other with how attendance affects the award of a student's final grade or course credit-are discussed below.

-COMPULSORY ATTENDANCE
+COMPULSORY ATTENDANCE Required State Law

-PREKINDERGARTEN AND KINDERGARTEN Students who voluntarily enroll in prekindergarten or kindergarten are required to attend school and are subject to the compulsory attendance requirements as long as they remain enrolled.
-AGE 6 - 18 State law requires that a student who is at least six years of age, or who is younger than six years of age and has previously been enrolled in first grade, and who has not yet reached their 19th birthday, shall attend school, as well as any applicable accelerated instruction program, extended-year program, or tutorial session, unless the student is otherwise excused from attendance or legally exempt.
+PREKINDERGARTEN AND KINDERGARTEN

+Students who voluntarily enroll in prekindergarten or kindergarten are required to attend school and are subject to the compulsory attendance requirements if they remain enrolled.

+AGE 6 - 18

+State law requires that a student who is at least six years of age, or who is younger than six years of age and has previously been enrolled in first grade, and who has not yet reached their 19th birthday, shall attend school, as well as any applicable accelerated instruction program, extended-year program, or tutorial session, unless the student is otherwise excused from attendance or legally exempt.

 State law requires that a student between the ages of six and 18 attend school, as well as any applicable accelerated instruction program, extended year program, or tutorial session, unless the student is otherwise excused from attendance or legally exempt.

-When a student between ages 6 and 19 incurs unexcused absences for three or more days or parts of days within a four-week period, the school will send a notice to the student's parent, as required by law, to remind the parent that it is the parent's duty to monitor the student's attendance and to require the student to come to school.
-The notice will also inform the parent that the district will initiate truancy prevention measures and request a conference between school administrators and the parent.
-These measures will include a behavior improvement plan, school-based community service, or referrals to either in-school or out-of-school counseling or other social services.
-Any other measures considered appropriate by the district will also be initiated.
-A court of law may also impose penalties against a student's parent if a school-aged student is deliberately not attending school.
-A complaint against the parent may be filed in court if the student is absent without excuse from school on ten or more days or parts of days within a sixmonth period in the same school year.
-If a student ages 12-18 incurs unexcused absences on ten or more days or parts of days within a six-month period in the same school year, the district, in most circumstances, will refer the student to truancy court.
-State law requires attendance in an accelerated reading instruction program when kindergarten, first grade, or second grade students are assigned to such a program.
-Parents will be notified in writing if their child is assigned to an accelerated reading instruction program as a result of a diagnostic reading instrument.
-A student will be required to attend any assigned accelerated instruction program, which may occur before or after school or during the summer, if the student does not meet the passing standards on the state assessment for his or her grade level and/or applicable subject area.
-If you have questions or concerns about your child's attendance, please contact the campus administration.
-[See policy FEA (LEGAL).]
+[See policies FEA(LEGAL) and FED(LEGAL) for more information.]

+AGE 19 AND OLDER

 A student who voluntarily attends or enrolls after his or her 19th birthday is required to attend each school day until the end of the school year.
-AGE 19 AND OLDER A student who voluntarily attends or enrolls after his or her 19th birthday is required to attend each school day until the end of the school year.
 If the student incurs more than five unexcused absences in a semester, the district may revoke the student's enrollment.
 The student's presence on school property thereafter would be unauthorized and may be considered trespassing.
 [See policy FEA for more information.]

-EXEMPTIONS TO COMPULSORY ATTENDANCE
+COMPULSORY ATTENDANCE EXEMPTIONS